emnh/collatz-2025-01-08/README.md

 relatively against other entanglements which attempt to maximize the Collatz cycle length, so that one can relatively bound them, or aternatively look for the maximum Collatz cycle length for k bits using these techniques.

+# Maybe paste other ideas from todoist in here too

+## Collatz implementation trivial ideas

+Write trivial programs for addition, subtraction (?), multiplication and division.
+Start with base 10, then generalize to any base and then to any digit set for the base multipliers.
+See if this has any application to 3n + 1 when done, by checking if you can enumerate Collatz in some way by shuffling which operations are performed in sequence.
+Try to apply Collatz to constituents of a numeric decomposition of a number and see whether it's possible to decompose the Collatz sequence itself, mostly at current point to build a better intuition of what goes on with Collatz sequences.